-These courses are a few past examples that showcase experiential learning at JCC.
+These courses are a few past examples that showcase applied learning at JCC.
 They are designed to engage you mentally and physically, and give you the chance to make connections for yourself.

 Explore the history around you in Western New York and see how we create history in this social science course.
 Engage in location-based, hands-on learning in the classroom and in the field.
 (Honors option available for eligible students.)